openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Yes.
 Based on whatever page post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==

+= 9.8.2 =
+* Fixed the display of the "Show on single posts" option in category blocks.

+= 9.8.1 =
+* Introduced 'advanced-sidebar-menu/pages/general-after' slot fill.
+* Updated expired @todos in PHP docs.

+= 9.8.0 =
+* Updated Node.js to version 22.21.1.
+* Killed the JS block attribute handler.
+* Updated ESLint rules to version 5 and fixed all suggestions.
+* Combined WidgetWithId into the Widget interface.
+* Required PRO version 9.9.0+.
+* Tested to WordPress Core 6.8.3.

 = 9.7.1 =
 * Established a migration plan for removing the `WidgetWithId` interface.